Mosc/Glider/README.md

 # Glider

-Glider is an opnionated Hacker News client written in Flutter.
+Glider is an opinionated Hacker News client written in Flutter.